The good, the bad ... and the Giants: Ranking all 30 teams based on their 2017 goals

 Successes: At 200-to-1 in Vegas, the Brewers tied for the lowest preseason odds of winning the World Series.
 But they would lead the NL Central into late July, win 86 games, miss the wild card by a single game and outdraw the Washington Nationals at the gate.
 Their Baseball-Reference page is like Santa's bottomless bag of presents.
 No matter how many times you go back, you'll discover each time yet another Brewer you've never heard of who had a good season.

 Disappointments: Probably would have been a better feel-good story if they'd missed the playoffs by, say, two games, or even three, or better yet four.
 Especially considering they had the lowest payroll in baseball, by choice.
-And especially considering they blew more leads (50) than any team in baseball.
+Especially considering they blew more leads (50) than any team in baseball.

 I think we're still at undeniably successful seasons, by the way.